chris-moreton/oauth-server/readme.md

 # Netsensia Authentication Server

+#### This has been replaced by a [Lumen version]((https://github.com/chris-moreton/lumen-oauth2-server)) which is significantly faster.
+No further work will be done to this repository.

 [![Build Status](https://travis-ci.org/chris-moreton/oauth2-server.svg?branch=master)](https://travis-ci.org/chris-moreton/oauth2-server)

 A ready-to-go PHP/MySQL implementation of an authentication and user management server with oAuth2 support.